jeyeldotgit/mediqr-final/docs/FinalPlan.md

 4. App derives MEK and (optionally) creates SSS shards.
 5. Local shard saved; guardian shards configured and sent; backup shard stored via API.
 6. User lands on `/dashboard`.

+#### 8.1a Citizen Restore/Login

+1. Existing user opens PWA (after page refresh or on new device).
+2. App detects user is onboarded but vault is locked.
+3. User redirected to `/restore` page.
+4. User enters their 12‑word mnemonic phrase.
+5. App validates mnemonic and derives MEK.
+6. Crypto context unlocked with MEK.
+7. User redirected to `/dashboard` with full access.

 #### 8.2 Vault Update